shuup/shuup-guide/source/stock-management.rst

 Managing stock
 --------------

-Managing stock in Shoop is simply clean.
+Managing stock in Shuup is simply clean.
 Stock managing is available through each specific product at `Products` or at it's own `Stock management`-views in shop admin.